weneedparty/typescript_room_controller/README.md

 # typescript_room_controller
-Here we are going to use typescript to controller the livekit rooms.
+Here we are going to use typescript to control the livekit rooms.

 ## set up `livekit` docker container
 ```bash